bkg2018/MLMD/docs/3-Writing.md

 ## III-12) Immediate vs enclosed effect<A id="a38"></A>

 The `.languages`, `.numbering`, `.topnumber` and `.toc` directives have an *immediate effect*.
-It implies they generally should be alone on an isolated line, and preferably at the beginning of source files.
-(This is mandatory for `.languages`, because anything preceding it will be ignored by MLMD.)
+They must each start a fresh line - the character right before them must be an end of line, or nothing if they are the very first line of the file - preferably at the beginning of source files.
+Anything written after the directive's own parameters, up to the end of that line, is silently discarded by MLMD: it is not an error, but that text will never appear in any generated file.
+This rule is identical for all four immediate directives, not stricter for some than others.

 The other enclosing directives start with an opening `.<directive>((` marker which *encloses text* until a matching `.))` is met, or until another `((` directive is opened.